Serious Sam Double D: Serious Sam Double D XXL

 Following the release, Fouts took a break before commencing work on an Xbox 360 port in December 2011.
 Mommy's Best Games and Devolver Digital agreed on features that would make such a port worth releasing, which Fouts subsequently developed, following the content specifications for the platform.
-By March 2012, Fouts was deeply engaged in creating new game art for a "(sorta) secret project" relating to Double D. Voice-over was added for all characters, with John J. Dick reprising his role as Sam "Serious" Stone.
+By March 2012, Fouts was deeply engaged in creating new game art for a "(sorta) secret project" relating to Double D. Voice-over was added for all characters, with John Dick reprising his role as Sam.
 For the cooperative multiplayer mode, Fouts initially considered adding a "Hologram Sam", based on one of the characters from the multiplayer modes of other Serious Sam games, as the second player character.
 He eventually agreed with Michael Dalmon, the actor from the trailers, to use his voice and likeness, adding his character to the game as Dan "Huff" Huffington, along with additional dialog between him and Sam.
 To combat repetitiveness and adjust the game's pacing, Fouts created more levels that required less shooting, of which some used vehicles and others necessitated strategizing.
+Some existing levels were slightly adjusted to suit the changes made to guns and ammunition.
 He stated that many of the elements added were previously not included in the original game due to time constraints.
 The expanded release was announced in May 2012 as Serious Sam Double D XXL with a projected release later that year.
 The certification process for Xbox Live Arcade was completed in December 2012.